Digital twins for the design, interactive control, and deployment of modular, fiber-reinforced soft continuum arms: Experimental validation

 To mitigate these issues, we replace the built-in object tracking algorithm with three custom pre-processing steps on the Vicon datastream (Fig.~\ref{fig:modeling}e).
 First, we implement the Iterative Closest Point (ICP) algorithm \cite{Neil1992ICP,Nora2017ICP} and employ it to identify and group the path trajectories for each cross-section marker (Fig.~\ref{fig:overview}b), so as to trace the position and director of every cross-section.
 Once the trajectory of the position and director of each cross-section are measured, a SO3-filter \cite{Mahony2005SO3Filter} is used to eliminate high-frequency jitter in the orthogonal matrices.
 Finally, a continuous representation of the arm's posture and strains is reconstructed based on the discrete data, following the physics-informed reconstruction approach detailed next.
-As demonstrated in the remainder of the paper, our overall reconstruction methodology is found to be effective, leading to close agreement with simulation results.
-This contribution renders the powerful capabilities of the Vicon systems fully available to soft robotic research.
+As demonstrated in the remainder of the paper, our overall reconstruction methodology is found to be effective, rendering the powerful capabilities of the Vicon systems fully available to soft slender body research.

 \textbf{Posture and strain reconstruction.} To accurately reconstruct posture (centerline position and orientation) and all deformation modes (bending, shearing, twisting, stretching) of our SCAs, we employ a physics-informed method tailored to soft, slender bodies \cite{Kim2022Reconstruction}.
 This technique does not consider only kinematic data, as most approaches, but also incorporates the mechanics of the soft body to discount non-physical or highly energetic body configurations.
 This is attained by couching the reconstruction process as an optimization problem where the arm centerline's posture/strains are identified by minimizing both mechanical potential energy and data mismatch relative to experimental measurements.
 Concisely,